imagineLife/human-effort/ux-workflow.md

 - Refine User Stories with a team Product Owner
 - **In a heavily data-driven application,** collect some data that is relevant to UI/UX being developed

-### Artifacts
+### Artifacts && Success

-- User Stories
+- Clear User Stories are understood by the UX-UI folks.
+The user stories can be related to existing functionality as a way of assuring the user storeis integrate into the application
-- Data the UI will show
+- Relevant example data are collected.
+More detailed designs leverage 1 or more pieces of example data for 'real' implementation examples of the detailed execution.

 ## Shape the User Workflow